plambert777/quick-css/README.md

 # quick-css                         With website for d3_plot

-A completion of css code ideas I have used
+A completion of css code ideas for use

 Also will be boilerplates for varius effects and objects usefull to web design